netohd/nextjs-blog/posts/kafka.md

 ---
-title: 'Harnessing the Power of Kafka: Streamlining Data Processing with Node.js'
+title: 'Harnessing the Power of Kafka: Streamlining Data Processing with NodeJS'
 date: '2023-09-05'
 ---